| Living in the NeighborhoodLate-Summer/Early-Fall Lawn MaintenanceDon’t Panic! Residents will begin to see some changes in

 visual and strong safety issue.
 If approval is granted, this work

+will occur in early-September.
 As a reminder to all single-family homeowners: Yard maintenance

 of the area between the sidewalk and the street and mulching and

+care of trees is the responsibility of the homeowner.
 Please let a member of the Landscape & Grounds Committee

 know if you have issues that should be addressed this fall.
 This is